ShaiShdk/EnergyExtraction/README.md

 # Energy Extraction
-This repo contains codes for the "Active Energy Extraction" paper.
+This repo contains codes for a paper published in Physical Review Research : [https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.6.023195](Theoretical Limits of Energy Extraction in Active Fluids);

 In af_trans_*.py an activation front moves and provide new active matter which results in sustained transport of the particle.